VirusTotal/yara/docs/capi.rst

 described in :ref:`scanning-data`.
 Once :c:func:`yr_compiler_get_rules` is
 invoked you can not add more sources to the compiler, but you can call :c:func:`yr_compiler_get_rules` multiple times.
 Each time this function is called it returns a pointer to the same :c:type:`YR_RULES` structure.
+Notice that this behaviour is new in YARA 4.0.0, in YARA 3.X and 2.X :c:func:`yr_compiler_get_rules` returned a new copy the :c:type:`YR_RULES` structure.

 Instances of :c:type:`YR_RULES` must be destroyed with :c:func:`yr_rules_destroy`.